apache/cassandra/doc/source/cql/mvs.rst

         SELECT * FROM monkeySpecies
         WHERE population IS NOT NULL AND species IS NOT NULL PRIMARY KEY (population, species)
-        WITH comment=‘Allow query by population instead of species’;
+        WITH comment='Allow query by population instead of species';

 The ``CREATE MATERIALIZED VIEW`` statement creates a new materialized view.
 Each such view is a set of *rows* which corresponds to rows which are present in the underlying, or base, table specified in the ``SELECT`` statement.
 A